sbowles22/markdown-cv/index.md

 `Summer 2021`
 __Georgia Institute of Technology__

-Worked as an affiliate to the CRNCH lab where I helped implement and test the LASSO onto various digital and mixed signal architectures.
+Worked as an affiliate to the CRNCH lab where I helped implement the least absolute shrinkage and selection operator (LASSO) as a decoder to a spiking neural network onto various digital and mixed signal architectures.
+Attended the Telluride Neuromorphic Cognition Engineering Workshop virtually.
+Mostly, we investigated the FPAA and Braindrop architectures, using the RASP toolchain for the former (albeit we ran into issues with RASP) and Nengo for the latter.

 ### Research Advisor